These are the 11 best cities to visit in March

 See Edinburgh on a city break in March as Scotland's weather starts to get milder.
 There's more hotel room availability than during the festival and event seasons and you’ll be able to get a table at some of the city’s hottest restaurants.

-The city is home to the second most Michelin-starred restaurants in the UK after London and has a vibrant independent dining scene with some of the country’s most exciting chefs cooking up a storm.
+The city has a vibrant independent dining scene with some of the country’s most exciting chefs cooking up a storm, as well as Michelin-starred dining on offer.

 Palma